 Expressive notes of ripe stone fruits: cherry, peach, apricot, and plum

-Fleshy, seductive in its fullness, virile with beautiful roundness, full-bodied texture with fine tannins, the fruit is the star, generous and balanced.
+Full-bodied, captivating in its richness, robust with lovely roundness, and a full-bodied texture with fine tannins; the fruit takes center stage, generous and well-balanced

 Serve